 - Follow the instructions on the screen.
 Start to scan your baggage tag.

-- The bag is carried along on the conveyor belt.
+- Wait until you see that the bag is carried along on the conveyor belt.

 - Once check-in is complete you get a confirmation on the screen.